-With modern technology his students within OyataTe decided to take it a step further.
-They photographed one student and uploaded the photos to a web site that makes custom decks of card.
+With modern technology his students within OyataTe International decided to take it a step further.
+They photographed one student and uploaded the photos to a web site that makes custom decks of cards.
 By doing this, the Kansas City area Shihan Dai that eventually became OyataTe International could carry around a small deck of playing cards and practice both by themselves and at training sessions.

 Understand Kata - Don't Xerox It

 After Taika's death, this process began touring around to various dojo and seminar circuits under the label of Oyata Shuffle.
 As OyataTe International Instructors continue to train and teach using this method, students reaction times decrease and their analysis time keeps getting quicker.
 The process is ever growing and never seems to end.
 As a student gets comfortable with the process it is continually expanded upon.

 Students at seminar in Fort Mill, NC posing in the three card positions that they drew from the deck before demonstrating the technique(s) they came up with as a group.